|

 Get your copy of the Net Worth Calculator here.

 The first step toward learning how to get one month ahead on bills is knowing exactly what your monthly life costs.
-You can’t build a one month budget buffer without a clear picture of income versus expenses.
-Tracking your spending is the foundation of financial awareness—and the fastest way to stop living paycheck-to-paycheck.
+You can’t build a one-month buffer without a clear picture of income versus expenses.
+Tracking your spending creates financial awareness — and is the fastest way to stop living paycheck-to-paycheck.

-When you track your spending with an app, you know exactly where your money goes.
-A good budgeting app makes that simple—you’ll spot spending leaks within seconds and know exactly where to cut back.
-That’s how you free up cash to build a one month budget buffer.
+Tracking your spending with an app lets you see exactly where your money goes.
+A good budgeting or tracking app makes spending leaks obvious within days — so you know where to cut back and free up cash to build your one-month budget buffer.

-The core of how to get one month ahead on bills is simple: you must spend less than you earn and move the extra into the next month.
-By doing this consistently, you build a one month budget buffer that eventually covers all of your bills without relying on the next paycheck.
+The core of how to get one month ahead on bills is simple: spend less than you earn and move the surplus into the next month.
+When you do this consistently, you build a one-month budget buffer that eventually covers all your bills without relying on the next paycheck.

 You can start by transferring savings into a separate account—or even better, automate the process so you don’t touch the money.
 Month by month, your buffer will grow until it equals a full month of expenses.
 That’s when you’ve officially broken free from living paycheck-to-paycheck.